oredaze/dotfiles/README.md

 - **Color theme generation:** [pywal](https://github.com/dylanaraps/pywal) (set adaptive colors with ranger)

 ### Additional info:
-- To set your wallpaper with ranger go to stuff > walls and press "zw"
+- To set your wallpaper with ranger go to it and press "zw"
+I have provided thie one in the screenshot in stuff > walls
 - To set your colors from a .json file go to it and launch it (enter or right arrow)
 - To set your colors from an image go to it and press "zc"
 - To set your colors from an image and reload everything go to it and press "zC"